GoogleCloudPlatform/cpp-samples/getting-started/README.md

 ### Make sure the necessary services are enabled

-Some services are not enabled by default when you create a Google Cloud Project.
-So we start by enabling all the services we will need.
+Some services are not enabled by default when you create a Google Cloud Project, so we start by enabling all the services we will need.

 ```sh
 gcloud services enable run.googleapis.com